Do you want to make money with your own website? Well, that’s probably not going to happen with SimpleSite. And that’s the point.

-None of the features are going to be as powerful as something you might build on WordPress or Shopify, but it does empower small businesses to engage with customers and take advantage of the internet without having to pay tons of money.
+None of the features are going to be as powerful as something you might build on WordPress or Shopify, but it does empower small businesses to engage with customers and take advantage of the internet at low cost.

 Other than that, there’s not much more to the SimpleSite brand.
 You signup for an account, get your website running and use all of the tools given to you.

 For instance, free WordPress plugins usually only have a forum of some sort so you can speak with the developer in a more public setting.
 That’s not the case with SimpleSite.

-What Features Can I Expect?
+What Features Can I Expect from SimpleSite?

 As you may have already noticed, SimpleSite is about as affordable as it gets.
 You don’t have to pay a dime to get your site up and running, and your website isn’t plagued with absurd ads.